FTDNA has a large database, with over 700 participants in the Jackson Project.

 FTDNA Projects are run by volunteer administrators who have an interest in the history and genealogy of a particular surname, ethnic group, haplogroup, lineage or geographic region.
 As administrators, we are given access to tools to compare results and are responsible for managing and organizing the data for our projects.

 Each Project or Group sets it's own rules for membership.
-This Jackson Group is open to anyone having an interest in the surname.
+The Jackson Project is open to anyone having an interest in the surname.
 While no documentation is required to join, you are strongly encouraged to submit an 'upline' of what you know of your Jackson ancestors.
 This should include birth and death dates with locations, and the spouses names when known.
 This exposure of your ancestral lineage is very helpful as other researchers may recognize your names and thus help you discover relationships.
+Mike Jackson will send you an email asking for your upline, or you can email directly to firstname.lastname@example.org.
+When emailing, please include your kit #.
 Though you should not give your password to anyone, you should feel free to give your kit # to administrators when asked so they can access your info for organizing your upline on the public website.

 Our goal is to create a database of as many Jackson lineages as possible, in the hope of finding matches among the samples.
 This should be particularly helpful for those who trace their ancestry back to the period before the earliest census records and do not know where their family came from.